5 Min Read

 A well-executed basement finish can significantly increase your home's resale value, making it a smart investment.
 As I described in the previous section, using your home's current value to guide your budget can raise that value in proportion to the size of the finished basement.

-Remember, too, that it's not just about math but also long-term market appeal.
+Your basement remodel costs may be justified on a more intangible level as well.
+Remember that it's not just about math but also long-term market appeal.
 A finished basement can be a major selling point, enhancing your home's marketability and potentially speeding up the sale process.

 Are There Other Benefits to a Basement Remodeling Project?